A striking correspondence between the dynamics generated by the vector fields and by the scalar parabolic equations

 \\ The genericity of the Kupka-Smale property for vector fields in $\Rm^d$, $d\geq 3$, has been proved independently by Kupka in \cite{Kupka} and by Smale in \cite{Smale2}.
 Their proofs have been simplified by Peixoto in \cite{Peixoto2} (see \cite{Abraham-Robin} and \cite{Palis-de-Melo}).
 The strong difference with the lower dimensional vector fields is that, when $d\geq 3$, \eqref{ODE} may admit transversal homoclinic orbits consisting in the transversal intersection of the stable and unstable manifolds of a hyperbolic periodic orbit.
 The existence of such an intersection is stable under small perturbations and yields a Smale horseshoe containing an infinite number of periodic orbits and chaotic dynamics equivalent to the dynamics of the shift operator, see \cite{Smale65}.
 Therefore, the Morse-Smale property cannot be dense in vector fields on $\Rm^d$ with $d\geq 3$.
 Even worse, the set of vector fields, whose dynamics are structurally stable under small perturbations, is not dense (notice that this set contains the vector fields satisfying the Morse-Smale property).
-Indeed, as shown in \cite{Guckenheimer-Williams}, there exist sets of vector fields $g_\lambda$, depending smoothly of a real parameter $\lambda$, such that, for each $\lambda$, $T_{g_\lambda}(t)$ admits a Lorenz attractor, whose dynamics are qualitatively different for each value of $\lambda$.
+Indeed, as shown in \cite{Guckenheimer-Williams}, there exists an open set $\Um$ of vector fields of $\Rm^3$ and a foliation of $\Um$ by $2-$codimensional leaves $(\Um_\lambda)_{\lambda\in\Rm^2}$ such that each $g\in\Um$ admits a Lorenz attractor $\Am_g$ and such that the dynamics of two attractors $\Am_g$ and $\Am_{\tilde g}$ are qualitatively equivalent if and only if $g$ and $\tilde g$ belong to the same leave $\Um_\lambda$.
 The possible presence of other chaotic dynamics such as Anosov systems or wild dynamics is also noteworthy, see \cite{Anosov}, \cite{Newhouse} and \cite{Bonatti-Diaz}.
 For the interested reader, we refer to \cite{Robinson2} or \cite{Smale67}.